Cyberattack: Perpetrators and motivations

-The stereotype of a hacker is an individual working for themself.
+The stereotype of a hacker is an individual working for one's self.
 However, many cyber threats are teams of well-resourced experts.
 "Growing revenues for cyber criminals are leading to more and more attacks, increasing professionalism and highly specialized attackers.
 In addition, unlike other forms of crime, cybercrime can be carried out remotely, and cyber attacks often scale well."
 Many cyberattacks are caused or enabled by insiders, often employees who bypass security procedures to get their job done more efficiently.
 Attackers vary widely in their skill and sophistication and well as their determination to attack a particular target, as opposed to opportunistically picking one easy to attack.
 The skill level of the attacker determined which types of attacks they are prepared to mount.
 The most sophisticated attackers can persist undetected on a hardened system for an extended period of time.

 Motivations and aims also differ.
 Depending whether the expected threat is passive espionage, data manipulation, or active hijacking, different mitigation methods may be needed.

 Software vendors and governments are mainly interested in undisclosed vulnerabilities (zero-days), while organized crime groups are more interested in ready-to-use exploit kits based on known vulnerabilities, which are much cheaper.
 The lack of transparency in the market causes problems, such as buyers being unable to guarantee that the zero-day vulnerability was not sold to another party.
 Both buyers and sellers advertise on the dark web and use cryptocurrency for untraceable transactions.
 Because of the difficulty in writing and maintaining software that can attack a wide variety of systems, criminals found they could make more money by renting out their exploits rather than using them directly.

 Cybercrime as a service, where hackers sell prepacked software that can be used to cause a cyberattack, is increasingly popular as a lower risk and higher profit activity than traditional hacking.
 A major form of this is to create a botnet of compromised devices and rent or sell it to another cybercriminal.
 Different botnets are equipped for different tasks such as DDOS attacks or password cracking.
 It is also possible to buy the software used to create a botnet and bots that load the purchaser's malware onto a botnet's devices.
 DDOS as a service using botnets retained under the control of the seller is also common, and may be the first cybercrime as a service product, and can also be committed by SMS flooding on the cellular network.
 Malware and ransomware as a service have made it possible for individuals without technical ability to carry out cyberattacks.